 No matter how rigorous the engineering analysis of a device, there is always a possibility of actual interference when devices are deployed in the field.
 This is because the technical framework is designed according to certain levels of acceptable interference probability.
-Under the framework described in this Section, it is anticipated that interference between spectrum licensed devices will occur at about the same rate as between apparatus licensed devices, that is, interference will arise in less than one percent of cases.
+Under the framework described here, it is anticipated that interference between spectrum licensed devices will occur at about the same rate as between apparatus licensed devices, that is, interference will arise in fewer than one percent of cases.
 Such interference may be caused by emissions at frequencies either inside or outside licensees’ spectrum space.

 Health and safety

 Every spectrum licensee will need to take into account occupational health and safety requirements for radiofrequency devices.
-Occupational health and safety requirements that concern use of radiofrequency devices are currently the responsibility of the relevant State or Territory Governments.
-In addition, licensees will be required to comply with any health exposure standards that may be made by the ACMA for the health and safety of persons who operate, work on or use radio-communications transmitters and receivers.
+Occupational health and safety requirements that concern use of radiofrequency devices are currently the responsibility of State and Territory Governments.
+In addition, licensees will be required to comply with any health exposure standards that may be made by the ACMA for the health and safety of persons who operate, work on or use radiocommunications transmitters and receivers.

 Environmental and other considerations